-Pasta with Tomato Sauce Recipe.
+Pasta Tomato Sauce Recipe.
 All Variations

 And so versatile: whatever you might like to throw in will make it only more exciting.
 It is guaranteed to leave all (repeat: all) its store-bought pasta tomato sauce counterparts in the dust.
 So go for it and try all my suggestions!
-In pasta tomato sauce dishes, it’s OK to use tubular hollow-shaped pasta and let the sauce go into the holes, which wouldn’t do for rich cream-based sauces (for these we need to use flat pasta).
+In pasta tomato sauce dishes, it’s OK to use tubular hollow-shaped pasta and let the sauce go into the holes, which wouldn’t do for rich cream-based sauces (for these we need to use flat pasta) or pesto

 Ingredients